cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 The Jalapeno package is preinstalled and running on the **Jalapeno** VM (198.18.128.101).

-1. SSH to the Jalapeno VM and verify k8s pods are running.
-For those students new to Kubernetes you can reference this cheat sheet [HERE](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
+1. SSH to the Jalapeno VM and display the running k8s pods.
+Those who are new to Kubernetes can reference this cheat sheet [HERE](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

     ```
     ssh cisco@198.18.128.101
     ```

-    Verify k8s pods
+    Display k8s pods
     ```
     kubectl get pods -A
     ```
-    The output should look something like the truncated output below.
     Note that the Jalapeno VM is also using Cilium as its CNI, and that all of the Jalapeno pods/microservices are running in the **jalapeno** namespace.
 Also, the Jalapeno K8s cluster is completely independent of the K8s cluster on the Berlin VM.
 In our simulation the Berlin VM is a consumer of services on our SRv6 network, which may include services that are accessed by interacting with Jalapeno.

-    ```yaml
-    cisco@jalapeno:~/jalapeno/install$ kubectl get pods -A
-    NAMESPACE     NAME                                           READY   STATUS    RESTARTS         AGE
-    jalapeno      arangodb-0                                     1/1     Running   0                86s
-    jalapeno      gobmp-5db68bd644-dgg7w                         1/1     Running   1 (44s ago)      78s
-    jalapeno      grafana-deployment-565756bd74-d26pj            1/1     Running   0                86s
-    jalapeno      influxdb-0                                     1/1     Running   0                86s
-    jalapeno      jalapeno-api-5d8469557-gpz8j                   1/1     Running   0                85s
-    jalapeno      jalapeno-ui-54f8f95c5d-pn79v                   1/1     Running   0                84s
-    jalapeno      kafka-0                                        1/1     Running   0                87s
-    jalapeno      lslinknode-edge-b954577f9-w46gf                1/1     Running   3 (53s ago)      72s
-    jalapeno      telegraf-egress-deployment-5795ffdd9c-7xjj4    1/1     Running   0                73s
-    jalapeno      telegraf-ingress-deployment-5b456574dc-vlnvq   1/1     Running   0                79s
-    jalapeno      topology-678ddb8bb4-klzmt                      1/1     Running   1 (41s ago)      73s
-    jalapeno      zookeeper-0                                    1/1     Running   0                87s
-    kube-system   cilium-k8fht                                   1/1     Running   3 (4h41m ago)    363d
-    kube-system   cilium-operator-6f5db4f885-nmpwb               1/1     Running   3 (4h41m ago)    363d

-    ```

 ### Arango Graph Database
 At the heart of Jalapeno is the Arango Graph Database, which is used to model network topology and provide a graph-based data store for the network data collected via BMP or other sources.